Malaysia will increase COVID-19 vaccines as new infections increase | ExBulletin

 Nearly 6% of the country’s 32 million people have been vaccinated, according to the website of the Government Special Committee for Ensuring Access to Vaccines COVID-19.

-Khairy said the government is also seeking to allow vaccination centers across the country, as guidelines have been strengthened.
+Khairy said the government is also seeking to allow vaccination centers across the country once the guidelines have been validated.

 Malaysia reported 6,999 new cases of coronavirus on Sunday, bringing the total number of infections in the country to 565,533.